-How Technology Is Reinventing Soccer Fan Experience
+How Technology Is Reinventing Sports Fan Experience

 For every football fan, there’s one day that matters above all others.
 One day where work takes a back seat, calls go unanswered and friendships (and more!) can be forged and shattered in an instant.